catalinaescalona/greendevs/SQL_TESTING.md

 * poll_id - int identity [foreign key], unique poll ID
 * option_id - int, stores the ID for each option that the user picked
 * vote_created - timestamp, time when votes were submitted
-* ip_address - varchar(45), stores source of the vote, to verify that user only votes once from that device
-* is_anonymous - boolean, stores if vote was submitted anonymously

 ### Table verification tests